-Michael Gabriel L. Sumastre is a regular contributor to Contrastly – an online magazine about photography, technology, visual arts and the myriads of other topics that fall in between.
-Founded in 2013, Contrastly is a collaboration of several professional photographers, photography enthusiasts, writers and experts from all around the world.
+Michael Gabriel L. Sumastre is a regular contributor to Contrastly, an online magazine about photography, technology, visual arts, and the myriad of other topics that fall in between.
+Founded in 2013, Contrastly is a collaboration of several professional photographers, photography enthusiasts, writers, and experts from all around the world.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: